Overview of government in Northern Ireland

 House of Lords

-Local government in Northern Ireland is made up of 11 local councils, run by democratically elected councillors.
+Local government in Northern Ireland is made up of 11 local councils, run by elected councillors.
 They look after a range of services such as your local sport and leisure centre or arranging your bin collections.